-Exubera® commercialization readiness costs are start-up manufacturing costs we have incurred in our Exubera® dry powder manufacturing facility and our device contract manufacturing locations in preparation for commercial production.
-We do not anticipate incurring any additional costs related to commercialization readiness in lieu of the expected commercial launch of Exubera®.
-We expect that remaining commercialization readiness costs previously incurred will be amortized through November 2007.
+Exubera commercialization readiness costs are start up manufacturing costs we have incurred in our Exubera Inhalation Powder manufacturing facility and our Exubera Inhaler device contract manufacturing locations in preparation for commercial production.
+We do not anticipate incurring any additional costs related to commercialization readiness in connection with the ongoing commercial launch of Exubera.
+We expect that remaining commercialization readiness costs previously incurred will be amortized through the quarter ending September 30, 2007.